The key to having phenomenal workouts is definitely not an overpriced “pre-workout” powder.

 Why Should I Eat This?

-The amount of carbs you eat will vary based on your goal.
-Having carbs before you train will prevent you from prematurely running out of gas during your workout.
-We also have a good amount of protein to increase the amount of muscle you can build and to minimize muscular damage from the workout.
+Your energy for high-intensity training, like lifting or sprinting, comes from carbohydrates.
+There is also a good amount of protein in these meals to increase the amount of muscle you can build and to minimize muscular damage from the workout.

-Your fats are not high during these meals because your body does not use fat as fuel during high-intensity workouts like sprinting and heavy lifting.
+Your fat intake is not high during these meals.
+Your body does not use fat as fuel for high-intensity workouts, like sprinting and heavy lifting.
 There is no need to load up on extra, unusable energy if you do not need it.
-And fat has a slower digestion rate than carbs, so too much fat before a workout could lead you to feeling full and sluggish during your workout.
+Fat digests at a slower rate than carbohydrates.
+So, too much fat before a workout could make you feel full and sluggish while training.

 The amount of food you eat will also vary based on how fast your metabolism is.
-Alonzo Athlete, Bobby Bodybuilder, and Sonya Soccermom are all going to eat their pre-workout meal at different times before they train based on how fast that metabolize food.
-On average most people should have their pre-workout meal about 1.5 to 2.5 hours before they train.
+On average, most people should have their pre-workout meal about 1.5 to 2.5 hours before they train.

 Conclusion